artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :alt: An image of the authority record search results

-4. The results page includes a :term:`sort button` (allowing you to sort results to show them in alphabetic order, or most recently created/updated) and a set of :term:`facet filters <facet filter>` to help you sift through results.
+4. The results page includes a :term:`sort button` (allowing you to sort results by date modified, name, or identifier) and a set of :term:`facet filters <facet filter>` to help you sift through results.
 For more information on these elements, see :ref:`recurring-sort-button` and :ref:`recurring-facet-filters`.